 - Program describes using direct measures to assess student learning outcomes

-- Program adequately describes direct measures of student learning and demonstrates how these measures align to the student learning outcome
+- Program demonstrates how direct measures of student learning align with the student learning outcome

 - Program clearly articulates the link between student learning outcomes assessment results and improvements made to student learning, pedagogy, curriculum, academic programs or assessment processes